ramneek008/Inventory-Sales-System/README.md

 # Inventory-Sales-System

 ## Objective:
-Create a console based and GUI application using Java as frontend and Oracle as backend for the Inventory and Sales maintenance.
-Complete the tasks mentioned below to make this application.
+Create a console based application using Java as frontend and Oracle as backend for the Inventory and Sales maintenance.
+Complete the assigned module to complete this application.

-It consists of 2 main files:<br>
- 1. **SalesApplication.java** : Console-based application.<br>
- 2. **SalesApplicationGUI.java** : GUI application.

-## Built With

-- Java Swing
-- Oracle

 ### Tasks :
 <img src="https://github.com/ramneek008/Inventory-Sales-System/blob/master/tasks/1.png" />